Here's all the machines in Horizon Forbidden West (that we know of so far)

 According to Guerrilla Games game director Mathijs de Jonge, there are "dozens of new machines" in addition to different returning types.
 Each machine needs to be overridden in order to study it and analyze its weaknesses, so there will be plenty to find.

+All of the machines in Horizon Forbidden West are designed to have extended options and are in general a bigger threat than in the prior game.
+Aloy also has more options for dealing with these threats though, with new audio cues that relay particular attacks or danger to the player, per Guerrilla Games via PlayStation Blog.
+These come through especially strong for players using 3D audio with the best PS5 headsets.

 We'll continue updating this list as it grows and new machines are revealed.
-Guerrilla Games is currently aiming to release Horizon Forbidden West sometime in 2021, exclusively for the PS4 and PS5.
+Guerrilla Games is currently aiming to release Horizon Forbidden West on Feb.
+18, 2022, exclusively for the PS4 and PS5.
+Horizon Forbidden West is up for preorder with several editions to choose from.

 We may earn a commission for purchases using our links.
 Learn more.